emano93/rbk-mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Join Book Club now And Find Your Book Here

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+One sentence only underneath the title. for all people don't waste more time join us now

 ## Summary ##
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+Assume the reader will not read anything else so make this paragraph good. for All people wanna spend there time in useful and fun way join us and Say good Bye TO Boredom

 ## Problem ##
-  > Describe the problem your product solves.
+  > Describe the problem your product solves. finding a good book to read in a short time

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > Describe how your product elegantly solves the problem. searching easily on any book you want

 ## Quote from You ##
   > A quote from a spokesperson in your company.